 During the winter season, your radiator will keep your house warmer for longer and create a conducive atmosphere.
 Therefore, make sure you remove any furniture that may stand in the radiator’s way.
 Objects along the heat path may absorb heat, which would otherwise be used to keep your house warm.

 Apart from ensuring you minimize heat loss through the doors and windows, you can also increase insulation on your walls, floors, and even on your ceilings.
 A professional can guide you in the proper insulation techniques concerning electrical wiring around your house.

 You can also make use of thick floor rugs, which will insulate your floors.
-Having them across all your rooms will help your feet stay warm too.
-When insulating your roofs, and sure you will not have any condensation issues.
+Having them in all your rooms will help your feet stay warm, too.
+When insulating your roofs, you will not have any condensation issues.
 You can use foam or fiberglass as the insulation board.